 GETTING AN ASSESSMENT

-Companies eligble for inclusion in a Dow Jones Sustainability Index (DJSI).
+Companies eligible for inclusion in the Dow Jones Sustainability Index (DJSI) series.
 Companies that are eligible for inclusion in any Dow Jones Sustainability Index will be invited based on their free float asset capitalization at the end of the year prior to the invitation (for the 2021 CSA: December 31, 2020).

-Companies eligble for inclusion in the S&P ESG index series.
+Companies eligible for inclusion in the S&P ESG Index series.
 Companies that are not in the list of companies invited for consideration in any DJSI in 2021, but were included in selected S&P Dow Jones indices as of December 31, 2020 will also be invited to participate in the CSA this year.